Colorado police officer killed in line of duty

 According to the Arvada Police Department, the reported disturbance was located on the 6700 block of West 51st Avenue.
 Arvada is a city northwest of Denver.

-The officer’s name was not immediately released, nor were any details of what led to the killing.
+Officers arrived to a chaotic scene, they said, and when they attempted to calm those present, shots were fired by a male suspect, who hit both a woman and an officer.
+The officer was identified as Dillon Michael Vakoff.

-A procession was held from Lutheran Hospital to the Jefferson County Coroner’s Office.
+Vakoff was transported to the hospital where he died from his injuries.
+A procession was held from the hospital to the Jefferson County Coroner’s Office.

-The investigation is ongoing, but the department said it has taken a suspect into custody.
-The suspect’s identity was also not released Sunday morning.
+Additionally, the suspect in the shooting and one woman that he allegedly shot during the incident were both taken to the hospital.
+Officials said they are expected to survive.

-Police plan to hold a press conference Sunday to give an update.
+The investigation is ongoing, but the department said it has taken the suspect into custody.
+The suspect’s identity was not released Sunday morning.